ryansupak2/poliana-lego-scarface/docs/instructions.md

 * Optionally, any Pawn may travel over any Catwalk (and not just the one on their side of the Board) as they advance.
 * For the duration of a Pawn's time on the Hallway or Catwalk, it can Capture enemy Pawns by landing directly on them.
 This sends the Captured Pawn back to its own Jail.
 * For the duration of a Pawn's time on the Hallway (but *not* on the Catwalk).
 A Pawn can "Stack" with any number of Pawns of the same Color, on a single Space.
 This makes all of the Stacked Pawns unable to be Captured, for as lomg as they are Stacked.
-* At the "Square 9" corresponding to Team Color, each Pawn advamces to their Team's Stairway without having to stop for any reason (such as having to roll some precise number).
+* At the "Square 9" corresponding to Team Color, each Pawn advances to their Team's Stairway without having to stop for any reason (such as having to roll some precise number).
 * To reach the Exit at the top of the Stairway, the exact Die amount to reach the Exit Space (and no more) must be rolled.
 * Once all (4x) of a Player's Pawns are in Exit, that Player wins the Game.